bcornec/nuage-ospdirector-wiki/Nuage-OSP-Director-9-integration-with-ML2-and-SRIOV.md

 The integration of Nuage VSP with OSP Director involves the following steps:

 ### OSP Director 9.0
 For OSP Director 9.0, the changes required to create and modify the plugin.ini file is upstreamed at [this review](https://review.openstack.org/#/c/372757/).
 This review contains new code in manifests/plugins directory with the associated tests and custom resources.
 ID:  https://review.openstack.org/#/c/372757/.
 This change is not in OSP-Director 9.0 yet.
+The patching script mentioned below will take care of this change.

 Secondly, since Nuage neutron package name changed for releases Mitaka and later, tripleo-heat-templates were modified and the changes are at [this review](https://review.openstack.org/#/c/372749/).
 This review contains the changes required to puppet files that enable Nuage specific code.
 ID: https://review.openstack.org/#/c/372749/.
 This change is also not in OSP-Director 9.0 yet.